gitter-badger/newkozlukov.github.io/_posts/2018-01-25-the-right-to-offend.md

 Did Artyom have right to feel offended?
 Why, yes!
 And it's perfectly fine!
 The only problem here is that unfortunately Artyom broke.
 I can totally see why he did and I'm sorry for both of them.
 Now what could've prevented him breaking?
 I say a healthy society!
-But in post-soviet Russian you've only got a toxic hypocrite filth.
+But in the post-soviet Russia you've only got a toxic hypocrite filth.
 I stop now and say no more.